 The Knack of Love

 9. “I don’t understand how you manage to love a mob of birds that has just tried to kill you.
 Oh, Fletch, you don’t love that!
 You don’t love hatred and evil, of course.
 You have to practice and see the real gull, the good in every one of them, and to help them see it in themselves.
 That’s what I mean by love.
-It’s fun, when you get the knack of it.
+It’s fun when you get the knack of it.
 I remember a fierce young bird, for instance, Fletcher Lynd Seagull, his name.
 Just been made Outcast, ready to fight the Flock to the death, getting a start on building his own bitter hell out on the Far Cliffs.
 And here he is today building his own heaven instead, and leading the whole Flock in that direction.” ∼ Jonathan (123, 124)

 Comment: “It’s fun when you get the knack of it”?
 I hope I can one day get the knack of it!
 I understand this concept and have seen my father exercise it.
-However, it is tough for me to practice consistently.
+However, it is difficult for me to practice consistently.

 10. And though he tried to look properly severe for his students, Fletcher Seagull suddenly saw them all as they really were, just for a moment, and he more than liked, he loved what he saw.
 “No limits, Jonathan?” he thought, and he smiled.
 His race to learn had begun. ∼ Fletcher (126, 127)

 Comment: I have this feeling as I face a new class of 5th graders at the beginning of each school year.
-This feeling Fletcher felt, with the new students, is one I can relate to.
+This feeling Fletcher felt, with the new students, is one I can readily relate to.

 Images – Post image: “Goeland brun / Lesser Black-backed Gull” by Jean-Jacques Boujot is licensed under CC BY-SA 2.0.
 Web 16 February 2014.